dotnet/docs-maui/docs/platform-integration/native-embedding.md

 ### Windows

-On Windows apps built using WinUI, .NET MAUI can be initialized in the native `App` class, `Window` class, or `Page` class.
+On Windows apps built using WinUI, .NET MAUI can typically be initialized in the native `App` class, `Window` class, or a `Page` class.
 The following code example shows .NET MAUI being initialized in a `Page` class:

 ```csharp
 using Microsoft.Maui;